bluespeckfinancial/cachify/README.md

 Callbacks are standard Node-style callbacks that are expected to receive an optional error and then a result.

-`id` can be a string, e.g. - `"usd2gbp'` or a function, e.g. `(data) -> "userToken:" + data.userId
+`id` can be a string, e.g. - `"usd2gbp'` or a function, e.g. `(data) -> "userToken:" + data.userId`

 If the `id` argument is a function, then it will be passed the data argument passed in each time the function is called.

 A cachified version of a function can be used in excactly the same way as the function that was passed into it.
 The difference being that the result will be cached in Redis and returned much sooner.
+This can be very useful in the following scenario:

+##### Getting a third party auth toekn that lasts for n minutes

+Application logic is vastly simplified as all you need to do is "cachify" the function that goes and gets the token.
+Any method running in any process (on the same or different machines) can now reliably call that method.
+The function will return either a fresh token, or a cached token that will automatically expire after n minutes.
+If 3 methods call the function in the same tick of the event loop, the original function will only be called once - yet the callbacks from all 3 functions will correctly be called

 If you make a 10 calls to cachifiedFunction (with the same data), then myFunction will only be called once.